 Happily settled in New Mexico, Liebert began playing acoustic, flamenco-accented instrumental music with his new band Luna Negra in Santa Fe’s hotels and bars.
 His independently produced demo tape began to get a surprising amount of radio airplay and Liebert was soon signed to a record label, Higher Octave, who quickly re-mastered the demo and released it as a full-length debut entitled Nouveau Flamenco.
 That record quickly became a smashing success, eventually going double platinum in the U.S.

 After the equally successful, Grammy-nominated Borrasca, Liebert was picked up by Epic Records.
 The major label was able to bring the guitarist/composer’s unique flamenco/rock/new age hybrid sound to a wider global audience.
 Since 1989, Liebert has released close to 30 records, ranging from studio classics to live sessions (Viva!), electronic remix records (Euphoria) and holiday offerings (Winter Rose).
 Five of his releases have been nominated for Grammys in the best New Age category.
 Liebert started his own record label, Spiral Subwave Records International, in 2002.

 In the last few years, Liebert has released several acclaimed records, including a compilation called Bare Wood and three-oh-five in 2014.
-His most recent, 2015’s Waiting n Swan is a loving tribute to the music of Bob Marley.
+His most recent, 2016’s slow, is a stripped down back to basics solo recording.